FAQs for Students

-Museum admission is $7.50 with student ID, with additional pricing for specially ticketed exhibitions.
+General admission is $7.50 with student ID.
+Additional pricing may apply for specially ticketed exhibitions.
 Students of any college or university can receive free general admission by presenting an art-related assignment and college ID.

 Students of institutions that are part of the University Partnership Program receive free general admission and discounts for specially ticketed exhibitions, with ID.
 Participating colleges and universities:

 • University of Houston Downtown – College of Humanities

 • University of Houston – School of Art